Kenworth Logo

 Kenworth LogoKenworth Logo PNG

 The Kenworth logo is harmonious and bright.
 Represents an award-winning and customer-recognized industry leader.
-In the logo encrypted roads, trucking, predicted a successful path to the future.
+In the logo, encrypted roads, trucking, and prediction signaled a successful path to the future.

 Kenworth: Brand overview